varniha/Django_Books_Management/README.md

 Login Credentials: (There are two dashboards, one for the user(publisher) and the other for admin

-Admin:
+Admin: (Only admin has the access to add, view, delete and update books and users from the app)

 username: varniha
 password: 1234

-User(Publisher):
+User(Publisher): (User can only add a new book and request the admin to delete books that has been created by the user alone)

 username: kodeesh
 password: kodeesh

-# You can also craete a new user and login using the register and login page and a new admin using the createsuperuser command.
+(You can also craete a new user and login using the register and login page and a new admin using the createsuperuser command.)